Dung24-6/Dung24-6/README.md

 _**Every great dream begins with a dreamer.
 Always remember, you have within you the strength, the patience, and the passion to reach for the stars to change the world.**_

 Harriet Tubman

+_**I know that inner wisdom is more precious than wealth.
+The more you spend it, the more you gain.**_

+Oprah Winfrey